During the eighties and early nineties, the world of Adventure Games

 - Funny Terrain Cross Section: In the first game, the underground passage to the mansion's secret basement contains a tyrannosaurus skeleton.

 - Guide Dang It: even more than a typical Sierra game, considering many of the actions required to get the best ending don't make sense.

-- Have a Nice Death: The shower scene mentioned above gives you the death message "didn't Alfred teach you anything?"
+- Have a Nice Death: A cheesy message will appear whenever Laura is killed.
+The shower scene mentioned above gives you the death message "didn't Alfred teach you anything?"

 - Heroes Want Redheads: Both the heroine and her love interest in the second game are redheads.